• How to File a Roth IRA Election with the CRA

 1. Wealthsimple – Their Self-Directed Investing account offers commission-free buying and selling over 14,000 stocks and ETFs.

-2. Questrade – Their Cash and Margin accounts offer commission-free buying of ETFs.
+2. Questrade – Their Cash and Margin accounts offer commission-free trades for Canadian and US stocks and ETFs.
 They don’t appear to offer a Joint Cash account (just a Joint Margin).

 3. Qtrade – Their Cash and Margin accounts offer commission-free buying and selling of 100+ ETFs, ~50 of which are US-listed.